In this Article

 Couples must also explain efforts they have taken to attempt to reconcile the marriage.
 For example, they may have attended marriage counselling sessions together, or have organised and participated in activities together.
 If the court believes that reconciling the relationship is possible, it may reject the application and redirect the spouses to marriage counselling.

-Couples must also inform the court of their discussions about the division of matrimonial assets and care arrangements for children.
+The Family Justice Court is highly concerned about children’s welfare.
+Couples must inform the court of their discussions about the division of matrimonial assets and care and financial arrangements for children.
 If arrangements have been mutually agreed upon, precise details should be provided in their application.

 Even when couples agree to pursue a Divorce by Mutual Agreement (DMA) and have settled all terms, having your own lawyer can be highly beneficial.
 Your lawyer plays a crucial role in ensuring that you understand your rights and fully grasp the implications of the settlement terms, particularly regarding asset division and childcare arrangements.
 Having legal guidance not only prevents oversights and misunderstandings, but also can help to prepare parties for any potential future contingencies to reduce the likelihood of needing to return to Court.
 This guidance not only prevents oversights and misunderstandings but also prepares parties for any potential future contingencies.